Shopify/slate/docs/theme-scaffold/index.md

 ```
 {% endraw %}

-You can learn more about using [translation keys and strings here](https://help.shopify.com/themes/development/internationalizing/translation-filter).
+You can learn more about using [translation keys and strings in our theme development documentation](https://help.shopify.com/themes/development/internationalizing/translation-filter).

 These translation keys allow merchants to control their store's language settings from the admin.
 Merchants can set the language of their storefront as well as change the value of individual translation keys.
-You can [learn more about translating your storefront here](https://help.shopify.com/manual/sell-online/online-store/translate-theme).
+You can learn more about [translating your storefront in our theme documentation ](https://help.shopify.com/manual/sell-online/online-store/translate-theme).